-I am a bit of a face serum snob, and my serums are products i never really switch up.
-I think its because its hard to find one i truly love, so when i do i like to stick to it.
-I introduced two serums into my skincare routine back in the Spring, both of which i continued to use all throughout the summer months.
-The *Medik8 Firewall is a mineral antioxidant serum that contains Copper peptides, Vitamin E and Superoxide Dismutase to help protect against free radicals, and it has anti-aging properties that help to boost collagen production.
-I love the sleek yet simplistic airtight duo chamber that dispenses the perfect amount of product.
-I also enjoy using the *Katherine Daniels Urban Shield Concentrate which is a lightweight hydrating milky serum, almost identical to my holy grail Kypris Antioxidant Dew only it smells way more pleasant.
-Its incredibly soothing so is ideal if you have redness or active breakouts, and it also acts as a shield protecting the skin from free radicals.
-This serum is so hydrating and skin plumping it can be worn alone without a moisturiser over top for those with oily skin types.
-All skin types will love this and its by far one of my favourite product discoveries of the year.
-Plus i love that they are a home grown British skincare brand.
+I am a bit of a face serum snob, and my serums are products I don’t like to switch up a lot.
+Because it is so hard to find one that ticks every box and works for me when i do find one I love I stick to it.
+I introduced two new serums into my skincare routine back in the Spring, both of which I continued to use all throughout the summer months.
+The *Medik8 Firewall is a mineral antioxidant serum that contains Copper peptides, Vitamin E and Superoxide Dismutase that helps boost collagen production and protect against free radicals.
+I love the sleek yet simplistic airtight duo chamber which dispenses the perfect amount of product.
+I also enjoy using the *Katherine Daniels Urban Shield Concentrate which is best described as a lightweight hydrating milky serum.
+It’s almost identical to my holy grail Kypris Antioxidant Dew only it smells more pleasant.
+It’s so incredibly soothing, so if you suffer from redness or active breakouts you might enjoy this.
+It also acts as a protective shield.
+As the serum is so hydrating and skin plumping it can be worn alone without a moisturiser for those with oily skin.
+All skin types will love this and it has been one of my favourite product discoveries of the year.
+I also love that Katherine Daniels is a home-grown British skincare brand.
 I didn’t feel the need to incorporate any other serums, as these two did the job perfectly.